dgraph-io/dgraph-docs/content/graphql/queries/search-filtering.md

 }
 ```

-And events that have a location near a certain point can be filtered like this:
+You can also filter events that have a location near a certain point with the following query:

 ```
 query {